JSON vs CSV: What's the Difference?

 JSON is better for exchanging complex data structures between computers.
 CSV is best for simple data without too many qualities.

-Can JSON and CSV be Used Together?
+Can JSON and CSV Be Used Together?

 Yes, JSON and CSV are often used together when moving data between systems.
 For example, APIs may require JSON files for communication and return a similar file format.
 But, if your intended use of the data is for analytical purposes, transforming all that information into CSV might be a good option.